 - Know your process

-Style Guidelines vs. Personal Goals
+- Style Guidelines vs. Personal Goals

-e.g. “May contain several malts, prominently dark malts, which often include black malt (chocolate malt is also often used).
+“May contain several malts, prominently dark malts, which often include black malt (chocolate malt is also often used).
 American hops typically used for bittering, but US or UK finishing hops can be used; a clashing citrus quality is generally undesirable.”

-Personal style may dictate a different direction.
+Your personal goals may dictate a different direction.

-e.g. “A hoppy, citrusy/tropical-flavored beer with some sweetness to impart an almost candy-like finish.
+“A hoppy, citrusy/tropical-flavored beer with some sweetness to impart an almost candy-like finish.
 Medium-light body.”

 Building a Malt Bill

-- This is your beer’s foundation
+- Choose your base – this is your beer’s foundation.

-Choose your supporting cast
+- Choose your supporting cast – adjust for flavor, color, and body.

 General Guidelines

-- Limit to about 15%
+- Crystal malts: limit to about 15%

-- Limit to about 15%
+- Roasted malts: limit to about 15%

-- Avoid all-extract recipes
+- Avoid all-extract recipes: use 25–50% grain

 Adjusting Recipes

-Rejuvinating Recipes
+Rejuvenating Recipes

-- Consider different maltsters
+- Try different maltsters

-- Consider new hop varieties
+- Swap in new hop varieties

-- Consider different yeast strains
+- Explore different yeast strains

-Commercial Clone
+Commercial Clone Example

 Deschutes Red Chair NWPA